 People seek hay fever advice once every three seconds, says NHS England

-It comes as the pollen count was ‘very high’ in many parts of the country.

-People sought advice for hay fever symptoms once every three seconds on Sunday, health officials have said.
+People sought advice for hay fever symptoms once every three seconds on Sunday as the country was hit by a huge “pollen bomb” at the weekend.

+In the first week of May there were just 35,000 visits.
+Sunday was the busiest day of the week, with 27,834 visits over 24 hours.
+The site also saw surges on its specific antihistamine web pages.

+It comes after the Met Office warned of a “pollen bomb” last weekend, with hay fever sufferers being urged to prepare for the high pollen.

+The warm weather at the weekend, with temperatures hitting the 30s, was expected to increase pollen levels in the UK.

+The Met Office guidance for Saturday and Sunday showed that large swathes of south and central England had a high alert for pollen levels.
+The levels of pollen were due to remain generally low in the north.

-It comes as the Met Office said that the pollen count was expected to be “very high” in most of England and Wales on Tuesday.
+The pollen count is expected to stay elevated this week with a very high alert in most of England and Wales on Tuesday, the forecaster said.

+The high pollen levels are expected to continue for the rest of the week in those areas as the warm weather continues throughout the country.

 Hay fever is usually at its worst between March and September when the pollen count is at its highest and the weather can be warm, windy and humid.